-From January to May it is warm but usually rains more.
-Nevertheless, the number of rainy days in that period is still very limited.
-Moreover, the rain showers are usually short-lived.
+From January to May, it is warm but usually rains more.
+Nevertheless, the number of rainy days during that period is still very limited.
+Moreover, rain showers are usually short-lived.

-The islands lie in a cold gulf stream that drifts westward from the southeastern Pacific Ocean at the height of the equator.
-Therefore, the water temperature sometimes drops between July and September.
+The islands lie in a cold Gulf Stream that descends westward from the southeastern Pacific Ocean at the level of the equator.
+Therefore, water temperatures sometimes drop to 20?C between July and September.